 Getting to & from Dharamsala

-From Amritsar: Two buses run daily between Amristar and Dharamsala, one departing Amristar at 12pm and one at 6.30pm.
+From Amritsar: At the time of writing, two buses run daily between Amristar and Dharamsala, one departing Amristar at 12pm and one at 6.30pm.
 The windy journey through the mountains dropped me at Dharamsala bus station and I took a taxi up to Mcleod Ganj.
 Book tickets using 12go.

 From Dharamsala, I travelled to Rishikesh on a very unpleasant 13-hour night bus through the mountains.
 Without any trains up in these parts, it was basically the only option.